These Chocolate Peanut Butter Bars taste like a candy bar!

 - 2 tablespoon ground flaxseed

-- ½ cup add ins such as dark chocolate chips, peanuts, coconut flakes
+- ½ cup cocoa nibs (optional) or another add in such as dark chocolate chips, peanuts or coconut flakes

 - ¼ teaspoon fine sea salt